Skip to main content

 Working with date and time values can take some practice.
 Here are some things to keep in mind.

-• Marketing Cloud Engagement’s system time is central standard time, and it does not adjust for daylight saving time.
+• Marketing Cloud Engagement’s system time is Central Standard Time, and it doesn’t adjust for daylight saving time.

 Math Functions

-By learning how to do math with AMPscript, you’ll be able to write complex math equations to calculate numbers on the fly using data from data extensions, as well as constant numbers that you may want to define.
+By learning how to do math with AMPscript, you can write complex math equations using data from data extensions, and using constants that you define.
 Let’s do some math.
 Click on the name of each function to see how to use it and example code with output.

 Note

 So many AMPscript functions to try!
-Here is a full list of functions and descriptions to spark your ideas.
+Here’s a full list of functions and descriptions to spark your ideas.

 Now that you have a handle on the basic aspects of AMPscript, in the next unit we review AMPscript string functions.